 - A = Acknowledge, Accept, Allow.
 The next step is to acknowledge your distress and accept it as your present reality.
 Accepting the pattern does not mean you like it; it only means that you are able to put these unpleasant mental contents front and center, rather than allowing them to strum unconsciously under the surface of your mind.
 You might say to yourself, for example, "Yes, I'm worried about money again."

 - I = Inquire, Investigate.
 At this stage of the process, you can use your natural curiosity to delve more deeply into your distress.
 You can ask yourself: What triggered this current bout of distress?
 When have I felt this way before?
 What thoughts, feelings, and sensations are connected to these feelings?
 How realistic is my thinking?
 Are there actions I could take to help myself or another person?
 What do I need?

 - N = Non-identification.
-Your painful thoughts, feelings, and sensations are not YOU.
-Instead of identifying with them, you can mentally "step to the side" and watch them scroll by like a newsfeed with a lot of bad news.
+Your painful thoughts, feelings, and sensations are not you.
+Instead of identifying with them, you can mentally "step to the side" and watch them scroll by like a newsfeed.

 Sometimes I find that it's not enough just to be mindful of the whirlwind of my hurtful negative thoughts.
 When this happens, I add an S to the formula, modifying RAIN into RAINS.
 The S step is:

 The RAINS technique is not a panacea and doesn't work for everyone or in every situation.
 But I find it amazingly effective.
-As I say in my book, Changepower, "The more you can surround your negative thinking with compassion, the easier it will be to dissolve it and move on."
+As I say in my book, Changepower: 37 Secrets to Habit Change Success, "The more you can surround your negative thinking with compassion, the easier it will be to dissolve it and move on."